 UK economy to slump over 10%, debts to surge - Moody's

-LONDON, July 10 (Reuters) - Britain will suffer the sharpest peak-to-trough economic slump of any major economy this year, rating agency Moody's warned on Friday, while its debts as a share of GDP will surge by 24 percentage points.
+LONDON, July 10 (Reuters) - Britain will suffer the sharpest peak-to-trough economic slump of any major economy this year, rating agency Moody's warned on Friday, and ramp up national debt as a share of GDP by nearly a quarter.

-Moody's said the UK government's latest stimulus package, announced this week, would aid a gradual economic recovery but add further pressure to the UK's fiscal position.
+Moody's said the UK government's latest 30 billion pound ($37.9 billion) stimulus package, announced this week, would aid a gradual economic recovery but add further pressure to the UK's fiscal position.

 "The UK’s public debt ratio will likely rise by 24 percentage points of GDP or more relative to 2019 levels," a group of Moody's top analysts wrote in a note.